 Starting balances exist only if you are transferring an existing business to Manager from another accounting system.
-In that case, you may need to set starting balances for customers who already have credit balances or owe you money.
+In that case, you may need to set starting balances for customers who, on your start date:

-If your customer has a credit balance that can be applied to future invoices, go to the Customers tab:
+If your customer has a credit balance that can be applied to future invoices, go the Settings tab and click Starting Balances:

 Invoice total and

-Balance due columns under the Sales Invoices tab are equal:
+Balance due columns for the unpaid invoice are equal:

 This is usually the correct scenario, unless the invoice entered had already been partially paid by the customer as of the start date.
 In that case, click on the amount under the

-Balance due column, where you will see the starting balance with an amount of zero.
+Balance due column.
+You will see the starting balance with an amount of zero.
 Click Edit next to the starting balance transaction:

-Enter the amount previously paid by the customer toward this invoice:
+Enter the amount previously paid by the customer toward this invoice in the

 Click Update to save the change.
 When you go back to the Sales Invoices tab, you will see the